 Our goal isn’t to convince you whether to use a free or paid website builder.
 We are a web design company so we have our own perspective.

 Instead, we are urging you to take time and think about all sides of things.
 This includes not only what you can do for cheap today but where you will find yourself in months or years.
-We don’t want your business to go away so your site will be an ongoing part of your marketing and identity.
+We don’t want your business to go away.
+Your site will be an ongoing part of your marketing and identity.
 Just like a valuable employee, it has to be protected.

 The best decision is an informed decision.
 When the decision of a free vs paid website is in front of you, we want to help you make the right call on which bucket gets your hard-earned money.
 If calling us will help, please do.